pierre-fromager/raapins/README.md

 ## Workflow

 Server on data request queries router.
-On router routes matches, controller queries matching service/action.
+On router route matches controller action related match.
-On end it registers (data, errors) events listener trough controller.
+On server request end it registers (data, errors) events listener trough controller.
 Controller on data, validates verb to service method and register callback with params.
 Controller execute service callback then fires error or data event.
 Server on event returns response with code status and cors headers.